morgalut/Opsfleet_task/README.md

 ---

-# ** 6.
-Summary**
+# **6. Summary**

 This project provides:

- Two-mode intelligent LangGraph agent
+- A two-mode intelligent LangGraph agent
- Offline RAG with clean vector index
+- Offline RAG with a clean vector index
- Online search with scoring + fallback
+- Online search with scoring and fallback
- Gemini LLM with automatic retry + truncation recovery ORC planner, ReAct agent, and hybrid pipeline
+- Gemini LLM integration with automatic retry and truncation recovery
+- ORC planner, ReAct agent, and a hybrid reasoning pipeline
- Full retry framework for LangGraph nodes
+- A full retry framework for LangGraph nodes
- Easy portability and environment setup
+- Easy portability and environment setup